psaylor/sox-audio/README.md

 * a file name, e.g. `'examples/assets/utterance_0.wav'`
 * a readable stream, e.g. `fs.createReadStream('examples/assets/utterance_0.wav')`, however only one input stream may be used per command
 * another SoxCommand, which must set its output to `'-p'` for piping the result of this subcommand as input into the main SoxCommand, and it must provide an outputFileType.
 You may use more than one input of this type in a command.
 * a string for a subcommand to be executed and whose output should be piped as input into the SoxCommand, e.g.`'|sox examples/assets/utterance_0.wav -t wav -p trim 5'`.
+For this string, follow the format specified in the [SoX documentation](http://sox.sourceforge.net/sox.html#FILENAMES).
 You may use more than one input of this type in a command.

 ````
 // Passing an input to the constructor is the same as calling .input()